RulezZzOr/Hunter/README.md

 If a `stratumURL` is specified the miner opens a persistent Stratum connection (subscribe, authorize, difficulties, notify) and submits shares through `mining.submit`.
 Legacy HTTP interaction with a local Ergo node remains available when `stratumURL` is omitted.

+If this project helps you mine more efficiently and you'd like to support further development, ERG/ETH tips are welcome at `0xf6d555973Ef1b5619A19b70451ae7210644A8B66`.

 ## Test (Linux)